Samruddhi-Jagdale/IBM_Project1/README.md

 This project aims to automate the process of determining eligibility for NSAP (National Social Assistance Program) welfare schemes in India.
 Leveraging machine learning and IBM Cloud deployment, the model classifies applicants into appropriate financial aid categories based on demographic and socio-economic data.

 🚀 Project Overview
-🎯 Objective: Predict eligibility for NSAP schemes using classification algorithms.
+ -Objective: Predict eligibility for NSAP schemes using classification algorithms.

-📂 Dataset: AI_KOSH dataset provided by the Government of India.
+ -Dataset: AI_KOSH dataset provided by the Government of India.

-☁️ Platform: Built and deployed using IBM Watson Studio & IBM Cloud.
+ -Platform: Built and deployed using IBM Watson Studio & IBM Cloud.

-🤖 Model Used: Snap SVM Classifier with AutoAI pipeline selection.
+ -Model Used: Snap SVM Classifier with AutoAI pipeline selection.

-📊 Accuracy: Achieved 62.2% accuracy on validation data.
+ -Accuracy: Achieved 62.2% accuracy on validation data.

 🛠️ Technologies & Tools
-Python: For data preprocessing and analysis

-IBM Watson AutoAI: For model training and optimization
+-IBM Watson AutoAI: For model training and optimization

-IBM Watson Machine Learning: For deployment and real-time inference
+-IBM Watson Machine Learning: For deployment and real-time inference

-Libraries: pandas, numpy, matplotlib, scikit-learn

 📌 Features

 ✅ Predicts applicant eligibility for NSAP schemes

 ✅ Multi-class classification based on income and other features